mdryzer1/getting_and_cleaning_data/CodeBook.md

         contains train data of activities’code labels

-    Merges the training and the test sets to create one data set X (10299 rows, 561 columns) is created by merging x_train and x_test using rbind() function Y (10299 rows, 1 column) is created by merging y_train and y_test using rbind() function Subject (10299 rows, 1 column) is created by merging subject_train and subject_test using rbind() function Merged_Data (10299 rows, 563 column) is created by merging Subject, Y and X using cbind() function
+    Merges the training and the test sets to create one data set x_data (10299 rows, 561 columns) is created by merging x_train and x_test using rbind() function y_data (10299 rows, 1 column) is created by merging y_train and y_test using rbind() function subject_data (10299 rows, 1 column) is created by merging subject_train and subject_test using rbind() function merged_data (10299 rows, 563 column) is created by merging subject_data, y_data and x_data using cbind() function

-    Extracts only the measurements on the mean and standard deviation for each measurement TidyData (10299 rows, 88 columns) is created by subsetting Merged_Data, selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement
+    Extracts only the measurements on the mean and standard deviation for each measurement tidy_data (10299 rows, 88 columns) is created by subsetting merged_data, selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement

-    Uses descriptive activity names to name the activities in the data set Entire numbers in code column of the TidyData replaced with corresponding activity taken from second column of the activities variable
+    Uses descriptive activity names to name the activities in the data set Entire numbers in code column of the tidy_data replaced with corresponding activity taken from second column of the activity_labels variable

-    Appropriately labels the data set with descriptive variable names code column in TidyData renamed into activities All Acc in column’s name replaced by Accelerometer All Gyro in column’s name replaced by Gyroscope All BodyBody in column’s name replaced by Body
+    Appropriately labels the data set with descriptive variable names code column in tidy_data renamed into activities All Acc in column’s name replaced by Accelerometer All Gyro in column’s name replaced by Gyroscope All BodyBody in column’s name replaced by Body